hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ```

 We define our loss function to measure how poorly this model performs
 on images with known labels.
-We use the a specific form called the
+We use the specific form of the [cross
-[cross entropy loss][cross-entropy-reason].
+entropy loss][cross-entropy-reason] we saw earlier.

 ```
 cross_entropy = tf.reduce_mean(-tf.reduce_sum(y_*tf.log(y), reduction_indices=[1]))